dvai/Trilium-Heatmap/README.md

 ## Installation
 1. Download the zip file from the latest Releases.
-2. Right-click on the zip file in the Trilium note tree and select "Import", uncheck "Safe import", and click the "Import" button.
+2. In the Trilium note, right-click to import, select the zip file, uncheck "Safe import," and then click the "Import" button.
 3. If you don't have any note data for the first use, you need to restart Trilium or press F5 to refresh the frontend.
 4. Enjoy it!